ReavesX/Canvas-Quiz-OpenAI-Answerer/README.md

 Removes numeric prefixes (like 1.) from ChatGPT's answers for text fields to ensure clean input.
 Random Delays
 To mimic human interaction, a random delay of 15–45 seconds is added between answering each question.

-Customization
+# Customization
-Change Delay Timing: Modify the delayRandom function to adjust the delay range:
+## Change Delay Timing: Modify the delayRandom function to adjust the delay range:

-javascript
-Copy code
 const delayRandom = () => {
   return new Promise(resolve => {
     const delay = Math.floor(Math.random() * (45 - 15 + 1) + 15) * 1000;